EddieKHHo/EddieKHHo.github.io/_pages/about.md

 ---

 I am a bioinformatician / postdoctoral researcher working at the lab of Dr. Sarah Schaack.
 My research is focused on estimating mutation rates from genomic data of *Daphnia magna* lines.
 Our aim is to understand how much mutation rates varies between genotypes/populations and mutation types as well as their genomic effects.

+I received my Ph.D. in Evolutionary Genetics at the University of Toronto in 2017, under advisor Dr. Aneil Agrawal.
+My dissertation studied the population genetic/genomic consequences of uniparental reproduction using a combination of biological experiments, mathematical theory, computer simulations, and bioinformatics.